goFrendiAsgard/zaruba/docs/run-task/README.md

 # 🏃 Run task
 <!--endTocHeader-->

-To run any task, you can perform:
+To run any available task interactively, you can perform:

 ```
 zaruba please -i